Can a collection agency keep updating on your credit report?

-The short answer is yes, a collection agency can continue to update the account on your credit reports until the 7-year reporting time of the original debt has expired.
+The short answer is yes, a collection agency can continue to update the collection account on your credit reports until the 7-year reporting time of the original debt has expired.

-How collection agencies can update accounts on credit reports
+Why collection agencies update accounts on credit reports?

-There are several ways collection accounts can be updated:
+There are several ways collection accounts can be updated on credit reports:

 What you should know about the date of delinquency